andytudhope/Recollections/FAQ.md

 That is why we use a bonded curve: to make minting votes progressively cheaper in an exponential way.

-However, coding exponentials is hard, and it means we have to store each interval, which is  expensive.
-So, we need to apply some factor that turns our exponential relationship between cost to mint and num votes minted into a linear one.
-Linear relationships are easy to code: they are just arithmetic sequences.
-So, we're looking for a factor that will turn exponential => linear.

-Casting the interval as an arithmetic sequence based on a % of the Total SNT in Circulation means we can linearize the curve as above.
-Which makes the % we choose the factor which can be used to turn the exponential linear, so that we can code it cheaply.

-We now have a linear curve we can code simply as `num_tokens_to_mint = num_tokens_minted_at_1 + (interval_index * num_tokens_minted_at_1)`.
-However, that's not quite what we want, is it?
-We want an exponential so that it is indeed cheaper to mint votes the more SNT has been staked.

-So, we need to find some factor to multiply the significant term of the above arithmetic sequence to make it exponential again.
-This factor is exactly the `rate` we are minting votes at.
-If we define this rate as the same as the `1 / % staked_avaliable` == `1 / % available - % negative` we arrive at an exponential curve we can still code easily as:

-`num_tokens_to_mint = num_tokens_minted_at_1 + ((1 / rate) * interval_index * num_tokens_minted_at_1)`

-**The need to linearize the exponential curves sounds like it comes only from that being hard to do in Ethereum?
-Aren't all of these things are just premature optimisations that we shouldn't need to be doing?**

-Linearization is not a premature optimisation, it is the thing itself which makes it all work, because setting the interval as a function of TOTAL SNT gives us a simple, fixed, and fungible constant against which we can optimise.

 **OK, explain the incentives to me on the contract in terms of 1.) the user of the app 2.) the developer?**

 1. The user of the app - NO INCENTIVES, this is the sociological factor that makes it all work.
 People are always saying "We need to get the community more involved!
 Let's incentivise them to curate information FOR us, so we don't have to do it".